 Applicants should bring a copy of their most recent report card or transcripts with them to their entrance exam appointment.
 Grade 6-12 applicants will also complete a Student Questionnaire at the time of the entrance exam.
-Grade 4-12 applicants and their parents will meet with administration during this entrance testing appointment.
+Grade 4-12 applicants will have an interview with administration during this entrance testing appointment.

 4. Enroll Online

 Once your student has been accepted, you will be emailed a link to complete the enrollment process.
 Complete the online Enrollment Packet and submit the enrollment fee.
 (The enrollment fee is discounted for early registration!)

 Finalize your enrollment by submitting all required forms.
 These can be conveniently uploaded within the online enrollment or delivered to the school office.

 - Preventative Health Care Examination Form or a Kentucky Certificate of Religious Exemption

 Tuition assistance may be available for families who would not be able to pay the full tuition cost.
 For details, see Tuition Assistance.
 Click here for more information.